-- ★ Keep head and eyes up and knees in.
+- Keep head and eyes up and knees in.

-- Weave by pressing on the handlebars in the direction you want to go.
-(Press right handgrip to lean right; press left handgrip to lean left.)
+- Weave or change direction by pushing and pulling the handgrips.
+To change direction to the right, pull on the right handgrip and push on the left handgrip; to go left, pull on the left handgrip and push on the right handgrip.

+- Slightly twist your upper body to help you turn the handlebar.

-- ★ Maintain a steady speed.
+- Maintain a steady speed.

 - Do not brake while performing weave.

-- 1. Swinging too wide away from markers.

-- 2. Hitting markers.
+- 1. Swinging too wide away from markers. - 2.
+Hitting markers.

-- 3. Too much handlebar movement.